live-clones/recalbox/package/recalbox-romfs/recalbox-romfs-naomigd/roms/naomigd/_readme.txt

 Put your naomigd roms in this directory.

 Rom files must have a ".lst/.dat/.zip/.7z" extension.
-.chd files need a .zip file to be started.
+Find the DAT file in the folder "/recalbox/share/bios/dc/" .chd files need a .zip file to be started.

 This system allows to use compressed roms on .zip/.7z.